Bangkok for Digital Nomads

 Lumphini Park, Benchakitti Park and The Green Mile

 The most obvious place to run in Bangkok is Lumphini Park.
-The primary reason I lived in Sathorn for three years is that I wanted to be close to Lumphini Park, so I've really got my laps in there.
+The primary reason I lived in Sathorn for three years is that I wanted to be close to Lumphini Park, so I've really got my laps in here.

 Although you can make your own route through the inside of the park if you want to, there's a very established running lap that goes around the outside that is slightly over 2.5km.
 It's a wide track the whole way around, so even in the mornings and evenings when it gets busy, you still have the space to go at a good pace.
-As always, I recommend running in the daytime when you'll be the only one running, but for some reason no one else likes the heat.
+As always, I recommend running in the daytime when you'll be the only one running, but for some reason no one else likes that.

 Closer to Sukhumvit you'll find Benchakitti Park.
 I use the term 'park' slightly loosely, because it's more a lake with a track around it.
 The track is shared with pedestrians who will inevitably veer into the running lane, but other than that it's pleasant enough.
 At roughly 1.8km, each lap of the lake is just over a mile.